 At the New York Genome Center, the generosity of our donors cultivates a creative culture where scientists can focus their energies and attention on collaborative research, confident in the knowledge that their ideas and projects are being funded and supported by philanthropy.
 Our donors play a key role in supporting the development of New York City as a world leader in life sciences and biomedical research.

-Philanthropic support is an essential tool in enabling the establishment and continued success of the New York Genome Center as a central hub for shared genomic data and scientific discoveries.
+Philanthropic support is an essential tool in enabling the continued success of the New York Genome Center as a central hub for shared genomic data and scientific discoveries.
 Now more than ever, the crucial partnership between scientists and donors who fund their research is needed to help support this important work and continue moving genomic science forward.

 A State-of-the-Art Hub